 Hljómskálagarðurinn & Tjörnin (The Pond)

-After visiting Hallgrímskirkja Church and Einar Jónsson Museum Sculpture Park make your way down to Hljómskálagarðurinn.
+After visiting Hallgrímskirkja Church and Einar Jónsson Museum Sculpture Park, make your way down to Hljómskálagarðurinn.
 The sculptures in Hljómskálagarðurinn park were all produced by women, five of whom were Icelandic and one was Danish.
 The park is a popular site to unwind after a day of shopping, particularly in summer.
 Great for adults and kids alike as there is also a playground on site.

 Alþingishús (The Parliament House)

 The Parliament House is a classical 19th century structure built in 1849 by Austurvöllur park, centralising power in Iceland in Reykjavík after it had existed in Þingvellir National Park within the Golden Circle for over seven centuries.
-The Parliament House is now one of the oldest stone buildings in the country and is made out of hewn Icelandic stone designed by the Danish architect Ferdinand Meldahl.
+The Parliament House is now one of the oldest stone buildings in the country and is made from hewn Icelandic stone, designed by the Danish architect Ferdinand Meldahl.
 Behind the Parliament House is a small garden, which is the oldest public garden in Iceland.
 Alþingi is the longest-running parliament in the world, and you can often see the forces of democracy still at work here.

 The Sun Voyager

-When visiting The Sun Voyager then take a walk besides Sæbraut street along the seaside until you come out to the voyager as it looks out from the city, across to Faxaflói bay to Mount Esja.
+When visiting The Sun Voyager, then take a walk besides Sæbraut street along the seaside until you come out to the voyager as it looks out from the city, across to Faxaflói bay to Mount Esja.
 The Sun Voyagers design is intended to symbolise the desire for adventure and discovery and our need to move forward.
 Described as an ‘ode to the sun’, it is Reykjavík’s most famous sculpture.